-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 The approach of January heralds a new beginning.
 And for a new neighbor of commentator Brian McConnachie, that is a literal description of her status, a newborn whom he welcomes to this world.

-Then, before you know it, Samantha, you'll be tying your own shoes.
+BRIAN MCCONNACHIE: Then, before you know it, Samantha, you'll be tying your own shoes.
 Do you know that the strongest shoelaces in the world are made right here in the U.S.?
 That's why the authorities take them away when they put you behind bars.

-As you keep growing, you're going to have heroes who reflect the talent of the American character.
+W: As you keep growing, you're going to have heroes who reflect the talent of the American character.
 Some of mine are E.B.
 White, Willie Mays, George Gershwin and Martha Stewart.

-And speaking of mashed potatoes, Samantha, we are also a musical people who love to dance.
+Y: And speaking of mashed potatoes, Samantha, we are also a musical people who love to dance.
 You'll probably begin with the Chicken Dance, the Bunny Hop and the Hokey Pokey, and then move on to the more interpretive styles of the Watusi, the Frug and the Bump, followed by the cha-cha, twist and tango, then waltzing your way to the "Macarena," on through the Mashed Potato and the Lambada, the forbidden dance of love, all the way on to hot dance disco.

-So, Samantha, in conclusion, as Lincoln said to de Tocqueville, most people are as happy as they want to be.
+MCCONNACHIE: So, Samantha, in conclusion, as Lincoln said to de Tocqueville, most people are as happy as they want to be.
 But to paraphrase Dorothy, if you can't find happiness under your own kitchen sink, maybe you should check under the bathroom sink.
 But if it isn't there, you know what, blame it on the bossa nova.

 SIEGEL: Brian McConnachie lives in New York's Hudson River Valley.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.